syncfusion-content/flutter-docs/Flutter/chart/trackball-crosshair.md

 ---
 layout: post
-title: Syncfusion Flutter Chart Trackball and Crosshair
+title: Syncfusion Flutter Charts Trackball and Crosshair
-description: How to enable and customize the trackball and corsshair behavior in Essential Flutter Chart
+description: Learn how to enable and customize the trackball and crosshair in Flutter Charts
 platform: flutter
 control: Chart
 documentation: ug